BhallaLab/hossFigs/README.md

 # hossFigs

-Figures for the paper on HOSS: Hierarchical Optimization for Systems Simulations
+Code to generate data for and to plot figures for the paper "Hierarchical optimization of biochemical networks"

+by Viswan, Tribut, Gasparian, Radulescu and Bhalla.

+It is on bioRxiv at doi: https://doi.org/10.1101/2024.08.06.606818

+while it goes through the review process.

 # About